-In recent years, CBD has become a popular choice to treat anxiety.
+In recent years, CBD has become a popular choice to possibly help support anxiety.
 While most studies on CBD’s relationship with anxiety have been with animals, the results are still promising.
-The reason behind this is CBD’s interaction with receptors in the brain that can promote feelings of calm while decreasing cortisol levels and heart rate.
+The reason behind this is CBD’s interaction with receptors in the brain that may promote feelings of calm while decreasing cortisol levels and heart rate.

 Perhaps the most inconvenient symptom of IBS is the extreme pain experienced in the abdominal area.
 Abdominal pain is often due to over-sensitive nerve endings around the gut area.
 It affects a whopping 70% of IBS patients.

 Luckily, researchers have found CBD to possibly reduce chronic pain, especially in the gut area.
 Many studies involving mice have found that CBD was helpful for pain due to digestive discomfort, helping to maintain and ease pain symptoms.

 Many of these studies showed pain levels lowered due to CBD’s interaction with specific brain receptors, compared to lowering inflammation levels.
 However, CBD was also shown to have minimal to no side effects.